New Zealand; Is the North Island or South Island better?

 Skydiving with some awesome people in the South Island

 Backpackers in the south wanna ‘really travel’, they wanna see the true New Zealand.
-They wanna camp and sleep in a campervan, trek and bungee jump.
+They want to camp in an RV rental, or sleep in a campervan, trek and bungee jump.
 They wanna drink cheap booze and have fun.

 www.wilderness.co.nz